Solomon's Kingdom Was Running Like a Fortune 500 — Modern Paraphrase | nocap.bible

 Solomon's God-Given Wisdom 🧠

-The man spoke 3,000 proverbs and composed 1,005 songs.
-He lectured on botany — from the mighty cedar of Lebanon to the tiny hyssop growing out of a wall.
+The man spoke 3,000 and composed 1,005 songs.
+He lectured on botany — from the mighty cedar of to the tiny hyssop growing out of a wall.
 He studied zoology — animals, birds, reptiles, fish.
 This wasn't narrow expertise; this was someone whose mind could engage with literally everything in creation.

 And the result?
 People from every nation came to hear him.
 Kings from across the earth who had heard about Solomon's wisdom sent people — or came themselves — just to listen.
 When God gives wisdom, it's not just for you.
 It becomes a beacon that draws the whole world.
 That's the thing about a gift from God — it always ends up bigger than the person who received it. 👑